OptionalRule/optionalrule.github.io/_posts/2024-07-01-dnd-2024-spell-changes.md

    - Shape-shifting spells (like polymorph) now grant temporary hit points instead of a second pool of hit points.

 8. New spells tied to named spellcasters:
-   - Examples include Yan's Regal Presence and Jar's Storm of Radiance.
+   - Examples include Yan's Regal Presence and Jar's Storm of Radiance. (*Dave's Illusion of chiming... material component, a bell.*)

 9. Quality of life improvements:
-   - Some spells, like cloud of daggers, can now be moved after casting.
+   - Some spells, like cloud of daggers, can now be moved after casting. (*Please let it move with caster.*)
    - Produce flame has been redesigned to be easier to cast.

 10. Standardization: